silver2v/img-magic/README.md

 # Requirements
 Some dependencies/libraries need at least 8-16GB RAM for instalation.
 [Tricks](https://linuxize.com/post/how-to-add-swap-space-on-ubuntu-20-04/) can be done to install them with less RAM but the image processing probably will be slow or outright break.

-Necessary at least 10GB of free storage space for libraries and pre-trained models,
+Necessary at least 10GB of free storage space for libraries and pre-trained models.

 Python>=3.6 is required to run the code.